3-2-1: DVD game

 An interactive DVD version of 3–2–1 was released by Universal in 2007.
 Hosted by Dusty Bin (though, Rogers appears in series clips used for the game), it offers both questions from original broadcasts and current ones.

 The prizes

-3–2–1 become notorious for the unconventional, cheap, and tacky prizes it awarded to winners.
+3–2–1 become notorious for some unconventional, cheap, and tacky prizes it awarded to winners.
 For instance, couples won only a brand new metal dustbin if the final clue revealed was "Dusty Bin".
 A pet dog was also awarded.
 Episode 1 featured a St. Bernard and a year's supply of brandy.
 This was rejected by Janice Long and her then husband Trevor.
 Other less extravagant prizes have included: a sofa that turns into a pool table, gold nuggets, a share in a racehorse, a family set of folding bicycles, a year's supply of fish, and matching 'his and hers' sheepskin coats.